redpilllabs/GFIGeoIP/README.md

 This is a collaborative effort to gather an aggregated database of GeoIPs registered in Iran, China and also common IPs belonging to widely-used services.
 This helps users to implement ACLs on their VPN clients or cloud servers to aid in routing decisions, content blocking, and probing protection.

-The repository offers two types of datasets targeting different use-cases, the `agg_cidrs.csv` dataset is intended for utilization on cloud servers (`xtables` module on Linux) and is currently used in `Rainb0w` proxy installers available on [RedPillLabs](https://github.com/redpilllabs) repositories page, while `.dat` datasets are intended for use on v2ray/xray compatible clients.
+The repository offers two types of datasets targeting different use-cases, the `agg_cidrs.csv` dataset is intended for utilization on cloud servers (`xtables` module on Linux) and is currently used in `Rainb0w` proxy installers available on [RedPillLabs](https://github.com/redpilllabs) repositories page, while `.dat` datasets are intended for use on v2ray/xray and `.db` datasets are intended for sing-box compatible clients.

 The `agg_cidrs.csv` dataset currently offers the following networks: `[IR, CN, CF (Cloudflare)]`.

-The `geoip.dat` dataset currently offers the following networks: `[ir, cn, cloudflare, google, amazon, microsoft, github, facebook, twitter, telegram]`.
+The `geoip.dat` dataset currently offers the following networks: `[ir, cn, cloudflare, google, amazon, microsoft, github, facebook, twitter, telegram]` while the `geoip.db` only offers country tags available in GeoLite2 database.

-The `geosite.dat` dataset currently offers the following networks:
+The `geosite.dat` and `geosite.db` datasets currently offer the following networks:

 ```
 - category-ads-all -> Aggregated list of domains used for advertising